The double_list

 ).

-) extended with the payload, that may be either the actual content or a pointer to the content.
+) and extended with the required payload, which may be the actual content or a pointer to it.

 is_statically_allocated